Petanque - Funny Name, Great Game!

 - Associate membership

-If you already have a PFA players licence by being a member of another club you can become a Social member of Camberwell for $50 p.a., or $12 per quarter or part thereof if joining mid-year.
-The normal $5 Saturday game fee applies.
+If you already have a PFA players licence you can become a Social member of Camberwell for $50 p.a., or $12 per quarter or part thereof.
+The normal game fees apply.
 As a Social Member you are entitled to play in all Club games and join in all social activities.

 - Junior membership